hayatkhan8660-maker/Light-DehazeNet/README.md

 This code is written with Anaconda python 3.7.
 Install the Anaconda python 3.7 and clone the repo with the following command:
 ```
 git clone https://github.com/hayatkhan8660-maker/Light-DehazeNet.git
+cd Light-DehazeNet
 ```

 ----
 ### Dependencies
-This code requires the following libraries:
+This code requires the following libraries, install these libraries before testing th code.
 - torch==1.9.1
 - torchvision==0.10.1
 - numpy==1.19.2